crcn/programming-terms/README.md

-This is a little cheat sheet to help you with naming things for you application.
+This is a compiled list of terms to help you with naming things for you application.

+## OO terms

+Object-oriented terms.

 #### Object